 She is patient lead with CDTRP’s Theme 1 research.
 Mary co-chairs the Can-SOLVE CKD Network’s Patient Governance Circle and Indigenous Peoples Engagement Research Council.
 She holds leadership and board positions with several health based organizations.
 Mary has been a keynote speaker, panel member and presenter at provincial, national and international nephrology conferences.
 Mary is interested in educating and advocating in matters of Indigenous health, patient partnership, chronic kidney disease research, as well as organ donation and transplantation.

 Dr. Tim Ramsay has a PhD in biostatistics and is a Senior Scientist with the Clinical Epidemiology Program of the Ottawa Hospital Research Institute, as well as an Associate Professor with the University of Ottawa’s School of Epidemiology and Public Health.
 He is Scientific Director of the Ottawa Methods Centre, a group of statisticians, information technology specialists, epidemiologists, and health-care economists that supports clinical research at The Ottawa Hospital and across Ontario through the CIHR-funded Strategy for Patient Oriented Research (SPOR).
 Dr. Ramsay has authored over 257 publications and has secured over $65 million in research funding as a PI and co-investigator.

 Sarah Douglas lives in Ottawa and works as a Policy Analyst for HealthCanada.
-For the past two years, Sarah has been providing Secretariat support to the Organ Donation and Transplantation Collaborative, working closely with the governance committees as well as the Patient/Advocate Advisory Committee.
+For the past three years, Sarah has been providing Secretariat support to the Organ Donation and Transplantation Collaborative, working closely with the governance committees as well as the Patient/Advocate Advisory Committee.

 Ruth Sapir-Pichhadze’s bio